sabatical_westmountmag

 4. Socialize

 One of the joys of work is the sense of belonging to a group, so a lengthy period of time spent away can lead to feelings of isolation.
-You can combat this by socializing, by meeting your co-workers or former colleagues for coffee, for example, or by attending networking events with them.
+You can combat this by socializing, such as meeting your coworkers or former colleagues for coffee, or by attending networking events with them.
 If socializing is difficult or out of the question for you, you can always “go virtual” and use social media to interact with your work community.
-But beware of an over-use of, or over-reliance on, social media, as that in itself can be an isolating experience.
+But beware of an overuse of, or over-reliance on, social media, as that in itself can be an isolating experience.

 Be kind to yourself

 Depending on your circumstances, time outside of the workplace can feel either invigorating or distressing.
 Travelling on a sabbatical, for example, will literally open your horizons, but you may succumb to anger or depression if you are laid off.
-People can react to job loss in the same ways that they might react to grief.
+People can react to job loss in similar ways to how they might react to grief.

 They may experience the “five stages of loss”: denial, anger, bargaining, depression, and acceptance.
 There are steps that you can take to combat the negative emotions that can follow job loss.
 Try to get plenty of exercise and sleep, eat a healthy diet, and enjoy some fresh air and natural light.
 Both exercise and sleep can refresh the brain, helping you to perform better, reduce stress, and feel healthier.
 So, take advantage of not being stuck in an office!